 After two or three years, you can begin picking shoots that are thicker than pencil.
 When the plant produces shoots that are thinner than a pencil, the roots are getting taxed and it’s time to stop harvesting.
 The first year of harvest you will only get a few cuttings for a few days.
 The second year you’ll get a couple weeks.
 After that, when the beds are six to seven years old, you will have a bounty of tasty asparagus.

 Growing up, there was no vegetable I hated more than asparagus.
 That’s because we always had it canned.
-Seriously, there is nothing worse than over-cooked gray-green asparagus.
-But there is nothing more divine that freshly-picked asparagus cooked to perfection.
+Seriously, there is nothing yukkier than over-cooked gray-green asparagus. on the other hand, there is nothing more divine than freshly-picked asparagus cooked to perfection.

 Pick the spears when they are 5″ or taller and at least the diameter of a pencil.
 Unlike what you buy in the store, the thicker spears are actually more flavorful.
 That’s because what you buy in the store left the field a week or more ago and is a dried-out, fibrous shell of what it once was.
 The spear tip should be well-formed but not yet opening.
 Cut it about 1″ above the ground.

 Cut all the spears to an even length, about 6″.
 But don’t discard the remaining stem.
 Cut off only the most fibrous, tough part of the stem and keep the tender part.
 Even though it doesn’t have the tasty tenderness of the spear, it still has a lot of flavor that you can use to make soup, add to casseroles or other dishes or turn into Veggie Powder.

 The easiest way to cook asparagus is by boiling it.
 Put the spears in 1″ of boiling water and steam for 4-5 minutes.
 Do not overcook!
 When it is slightly tender and still a bright green, drain the boiling water and serve immediately.
 The residual